• Home

 Is creamed spinach healthy?

 While spinach is rich in potassium, vitamin C and vitamin D, unfortunately creamed spinach is not a healthy dish.
-This recipe, along with most other spinach casserole recipes, utilize butter and cream to create the creamy white sauce.
+This baked spinach recipe, along with most other spinach casserole recipes, utilize butter and cream to create the creamy white sauce.
 Just remember, all things in moderation!

 Gluten free?